-- Subverted in One Piece.
-The Straw Hat pirates think this is what happening, since they were attempting to make off with the Skypeian's gold.
+- Subverted in the Skypeia arc.
+The Straw Hat pirates think this is what's happening, since they were attempting to make off with the Skypeian's gold...
 However, gold is absolutely worthless to Sky Islanders and the Straw Hats had just defeated their false god.
 They were, in fact, going to give the Straw Hats even more gold, in the form of a gold pillar.
-But the size of it and the fact it was covered made the pirates mistake it for a cannon and sent them scurrying.
+But the size of it and the fact it was covered by a tarp made the pirates mistake it for a cannon and sent them scurrying.

 - However this is the case with Chopper.
 In the manga chapter and cover story (as well as the anime adaption of said cover story) Chopper IS chased by the very very native looking natives of Torino Kingdom (obese people wearing nothing but straw skirts), attacking with spears.....that get fired out of a cannon.